What Retirement Savings Benchmarks Should You Consider?

 - If your goals, timeline or risk tolerance have changed.

-- If your investments are consistently underperforming their appropriate market indexes.
+- If your investments are consistently underperforming their appropriate market indices.